surf reporT CROYDE

 Surfing Croyde Bay have partnered with Magic Seaweed to bring you live and forecasted surf reports for Croyde Bay.
 Check wave height, wind speed and direction, and swell period here.

-Wind Strength & Direction
+Wind Strength AND Direction

 Ideal surf conditions occur with a very gentle offshore breeze of less than 10 mph.
 Strong onshore winds result in a blown out surf forecast, where the waves have poor shape.

-Primary Swell & Direction
+Primary Swell AND Direction

-Secondary Swell & Direction
+Secondary Swell AND DirectioN

 Secondary swells are swells that are produced far offshore by wind.
 For well organised waves the secondary swell should be as small as possible.

-Localised Wind Waves & Direction
+Localised Wind Waves AND Direction

 The windsea (also called wind waves) is a localised swell that is created by localised wind.
 It produces weak waves with a low swell period.

-The seastate at any one given time is made up of a combination of different waves:
+The sea state at any one given time is made up of a combination of different waves:

 1. Windsea or wind waves are localised waves that are created by local winds in your area.